JonathanBallard/Coding_Dojo_Projects_Vae_Vivorum/readme.md

 - Fix undefined object.left in collision detection (ITS A MISSILE, SPAWNED BY MOUSE) **DONE**
 - Move statistics text off of game area **CANCELLED**
 - Make statistics unselectable **DONE**
-- Make spawnEnemyWave() take parameter of enemy to spawn & spawn NumFormation number of enemies in the correct formation
+- Make spawnEnemyWave() take parameter of enemy to spawn & spawn NumFormation number of enemies in the correct formation **DONE**
+- Create SpawnEnemy(enemyType) which is passed to spawnEnemyWave **DONE**
 - Make spawnEnemyWave() have enemies move the correct way **DONE**
-- Delay between firing missiles
+- Delay between firing missiles **DONE THROUGH RELOAD FUNCTION**
-- Reload after x number of missiles fired
+- Reload after x number of missiles fired **DONE**
 - Make an iteration counter **DONE**
 - Change enemy facing when moving **DONE**
-- Change HP and Shields to Progress bars
+- Change HP and Shields to Progress bars **DONE**
-- Finish missileReload() function
+- Finish missileReload() function **DONE**
-- Add Missile Magazine Progress Bar
+- Add Missile Magazine Progress Bar **DONE**
+- Add image to missile
+- Add gradients to make progress bars look nice
+- Remove ability to shoot with the mouse (??)
+- Reduce the height of the screen
+- Ensure it works on all screen sizes
+- Enemies can move diagonally

 ### Sandbox